Ashoknagar Kalyangarh: Municipality

+Ashoknagar Kalyangarh Municipality was established in 1968.
+This municipality has an area of 20.50 km,2 comprising 23 wards and 27410 numbers of holdings.
+Ashoknagar Kalyangarh Municipality is bounded by Habra Municipality and Habra I Block on the east, Habra II Block on the west, Habra II and Habra I block on the south, Habra II block and Haringhata block (Nadia district) on the North.

 Police station

 Ashoknagar police station is one of the important police stations in North 24 Parganas district.
 It has jurisdiction over the Ashokenagar Kalyanagarh municipality area and 8 Gram Panchayats which is part of Habra II CD Block area.
-Ashoknagar police station covers an area of 174.5 km² and serves a population of 261,312.
-Palash Chattapadhay is the Inspector in Charge of the PS.
+Ashoknagar police station covers an area of 174.5 km2 and serves a population of 261,312.
+Chintamoni Naskar is the Officer in Charge of the PS.

 Economy

 Predominantly this is a domestic town.
 People move to capital cities and industrial areas like Kolkata, Kalyani, Barrackpore, etc. to earn their livelihood.
 Normal markets and business have grown to cater the needs of the citizens of this town.
 The three main market complexes within this town are Golbazar Market Complex, Kachua Agricultural Market Complex and Building More Super Market Complex.
-Kalyanagarh Bazar also the important market for the citizens of this town.
+Kalyanagarh Bazar is also an important market for the citizens of this town.
 Besides, there are several self-help groups, women folks, artisans and craftsmen who are engaged in small scale production of jewellery boxes, garments and different kinds of decorative items.